MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

     * _wikidata_  a wikidata Q ref

 * _items\_sort_ this controls sorting of items in groups, the default is "yes", any other value will disable sorting, the sorting preserves structure.
 Note: the preset root groups are currently not sortable.
+* _regions_ comma separated list of countries this preset group or item is applicable for
+* _exclude_regions_ if true, invert the meaning of regions